 For me the lesson here was the importance of humor.
 Throughout this most serious of all surgeries, I continued to find humorous elements.
 One of the cardiac care nurses showed my wife and me a video tape made by a previous cardiac patient who had gone through the same procedure.
 Near the end of the tape, it showed the former patient playing golf.
 I turned to my wife and said, “Oh, no, honey; I don’t have to learn to play golf when this is over, do I?”

-On another occasion when I was in recovery and was still feeling the impact of the tubes that had been placed in my throat during surgery, I was having a hard time getting my vocal chords to work and pretty much had to whisper.
+On another occasion when I was in recovery and was still feeling the impact of the tubes that had been placed in my throat during surgery, I was having a hard time getting my vocal cords to work and pretty much had to whisper.
 A nurse, hoping to aid in my recovery, said to me: “You’ll have to try to speak louder.”
 I replied in a whisper, “What’s the matter; are you afraid of intimacy?”

 I mention these three examples because the first two represent humor that relieved a possible tension- or anxiety-producing situation, while the third example, although funny to me, could have easily been interpreted by the nurse to be a rebuke or rejection of her interest in helping me.
 Humor is an important element of our work, but it requires attention to making sure it adds to rather than detracts from what we hope will happen.